hugob1234/hugob1234/README.md

 Languages(i have experience with): python , html , css , javascript , ruby.

-I would to work in tech industry in future.
+I would like to work in tech industry in future.